-In the next step, we evaluated our early and late fusion methods EF-1 and EF-2, SLF, and STLF.
-We compared our results with the RGB detector with two confidence thresholds as a baseline and the fusion methods IFCNN [53] and EF-DSEC, where we trained an early-fusion based on the DSEC-Detection Dataset [19]-[21].
-To prepare the IFCNN [53] evaluation, we fused our complete TUMTraf Event Dataset with IFCNN [53] and trained and tested a YoloV7 [34]-[36] detector.
-Here, we used as ground truth "L-RGB" labels on our carefully manually corrected test set, which includes the scenarios "Day", "N-1" ("night with street lights on"), and "N-2" ("night with street lights off").
+the scenarios "Day", "N-1" ("night with street lights on"), and "N-2" ("night with street lights off").
 We also examined various traffic scenarios.
 For this purpose, if available, we have extracted from the three illumination scenarios the subcategories "Standing," "Vertical," and "Horizontal," which contain a specific dominant traffic flow.
 The quantitative results are in Table VI, and the qualitative results are in Figure 8.

 In the scenario "Day," the RGB detector achieved an mAP of 0.69, particularly with the object classes car an AP of 0.94 and bus the highest AP of 0.98.
 Nevertheless, we also recognized worse performance with optically small objects, e.g., pedestrians (0.64 AP), motorcycles (0.37 AP), or bicycles (0.73 AP).
 Here, less texture information and less training data in comparison to the class car are attributed to these results.
 If we applied a high confidence threshold of 0.80 in the RGB detector, we increased the precision from 0.72 to 0.84, but the mAP dropped to 0.44.
-The fusion with IFCNN [53] achieved a mAP of 0.45, for the class car an AP of 0.84, and for the bus 0.99.
-In total, we were worse with IFCNN [53] compared to our RGB baseline: The visually smaller classes pedestrian (0.22 AP), bicycle (0.04 AP), and motorcycle (0.05 AP) couldn't be recognized by IFCNN [53].
+The fusion with IFCNN [50] achieved a mAP of 0.45, for the class car an AP of 0.84, and for the bus 0.99.
+In total, we were worse with IFCNN [50] compared to our RGB baseline: The visually smaller classes pedestrian (0.22 AP), bicycle (0.04 AP), and motorcycle (0.05 AP) couldn't be recognized by IFCNN [50].
 The early fusion methods EF-DSEC and EF-1 didn't produce satisfactory results.
 They could only detect large visual buses with an AP of 0.67 and 0.61.
 The other classes weren't detectable.
 We suspect that the domain gap in the camera perspective leads to insufficient results for EF-DSEC.
 However, the achieved mAP of 0.50 from EF-2 is significantly better than EF-1 and EF-DSEC, and object detection of cars (0.89 AP) and buses (0.94 AP) was reliable.
 Furthermore, in Figure 8, we noticed that EF-1 cannot detect objects that are not in the view of both sensors.
 We conclude that considering objects in the training process that are not recognizable by a specific sensor domain is important.
 In the next step, we want to discuss our late fusion methods: SLF significantly outperformed all other fusion methods with its 0.78 mAP and the RGB baseline with more than +0.09 mAP.
 The recognition rate is high in all object classes.
-This result shows the strengths of the eventbased and RGB cameras when combined.
+This result shows the strengths of the event-based and RGB cameras when combined.
 Furthermore, our late fusion STLF achieved an mAP of 0.59.
 Therefore, it outperforms the early fusion methods.
 The described results of all listed methods can tend to be observed in all traffic scenarios of the scenario "Day".